mariochavez/chroma/README.md

 To generate Rdoc documentation for the gem, run `bundle exec rake rdoc`.

+## Rails integration
+If you are looking for a solution to embed your ActiveRecord models into ChromaDB, look at [Cromable gem](https://github.com/AliOsm/chromable)
 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/mariochavez/chroma.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/mariochavez/chroma/blob/main/CODE_OF_CONDUCT.md).